This is a real workflow that many of our users describe. Here it is in their words.

 "I wasn't organized.
 I was performing organization – doing the same tedious steps on repeat and calling it a system."

-A colleague mentioned Attachment Hippo — a Gmail add-on available on the Google Workspace Marketplace that automatically saves email attachments to Google Drive based on rules you define.
+After some searching I came across Attachment Hippo – a Gmail add-on available on the Google Workspace Marketplace that automatically saves email attachments to Google Drive based on rules you define.
 I was skeptical.
-I'd tried other Gmail attachment downloaders and automation tools before and they always felt brittle or overcomplicated.
+I had tried tools like Zapier and n8n before and they always felt brittle or overcomplicated for this specific task.

-Attachment Hippo creates a dedicated Attachment Hippo folder in your Google Drive and saves everything inside it.
-Within that folder you can create as many subfolders as you need — I set mine up to match exactly how I'd always wanted things arranged.
+It creates a dedicated Attachment Hippo folder in your Google Drive and saves everything inside it.
+I set mine up to match exactly how I'd always wanted things arranged.

 That's it.
-Now when a Gmail attachment arrives that matches a rule, it's already waiting in my Attachment Hippo folder — in the right subfolder, with a clean consistent name — before I've even opened the email.
+Now when a matching file arrives, it's already waiting in my Attachment Hippo folder – in the right subfolder, with a clean consistent name – before I've even opened the email.
 My manual download habit is gone because there's nothing left to download.

 And that scan0047.pdf problem?
 Gone too.
 Every file arrives named exactly the way I would have named it myself, if I'd had the time and patience to do it right every single time.